-Interested sponsors must notify their State agency of their intent to participate in the demonstration project in their application to participate and individual site applications.
+Interested sponsors must notify their State agency of their intent to participate in the demonstration project in their application to participate and indicate which individual site would be included on the site applications.
 Sponsors must identify those outdoor congregate meal sites lacking temperature-controlled alternative sites that would be included in the demonstration project.
 This notification should be included in the site application for participation this summer, where the sponsor must indicate their arrangements for food service during periods of inclement weather.
 An addendum may be submitted to the State agency by sponsors who have already applied or have been approved to participate this summer.

-5. May a site that previously had an alternative meal site on days when the site experienced excessive heat participate in the demonstration project?
+5. May a site that has an alternative meal site on days when the site experienced excessive heat participate in the demonstration project?

-The intent of this demonstration project is to maintain service to children who would otherwise lose access to meals when excessive heat makes the operation of a congregate meal site lacking a temperature-controlled alternative site impractical.
+The intent of this demonstration project is to maintain service to children who would otherwise lose access to meals when excessive heat makes the operation of a congregate meal site impractical and the site lacks a temperature-controlled alternative site.
 Therefore, if the site has an alternative meal site, or other viable alternatives, the site cannot participate in this demonstration project.